 What you'll study

-Whether you study full or part-time, we strive to provide you with a comprehensive but flexible programme of study in theatre and performance, equipping our graduates with a rigorous academic grounding in the practices, histories, contexts and methodologies of a vast spectrum of theatre and performance-related subjects.
+You will be provided with a comprehensive and flexible programme of study in theatre and performance, with a rigorous academic grounding in the practices, histories, contexts and methodologies of a vast spectrum of theatre and performance-related subjects.

 Why choose this course?